 Micah’s prediction of a ruler from Bethlehem was fulfilled in the birth of Jesus.
 And God used the decree of Caesar, a pagan, unbelieving ruler, to carry out His plan.
 It’s no coincidence that Mary’s time to give birth came while she was in Bethlehem, nor is it a coincidence that Jesus was born in the city of David.
 Unbeknownst to most of the world, the promised King from David’s line (2 Samuel 7:12–13; Matthew 1:1), the Lord of heaven and earth, was wrapped in swaddling cloths lying in a feeding trough.

-As if the circumstances of Christ’s birth weren’t surprising enough, His very appearance also kept Him from being recognized by those who weren’t given eyes to see.
+His very appearance also kept Him from being recognized by those who weren’t given eyes to see.
 Neither Christ’s birth nor the years that followed looked like a Christmas postcard.

 Christ was not punished for His own sin, since He had none, but rather He was “crushed for our iniquities” (emphasis added).
 Jesus took our punishment on the cross in order to bring us peace with God.
 The One who, outwardly speaking, looked so unimpressive to the world is beautiful and precious to the eyes of faith.
 This Messiah was a “man of sorrows,” but to believers He brings indescribable and unending joy.